ANQIFENG/RATNUS/README.md

 - The processing of MPRAGE and FGATIR is similar to that in the T1w-Dual Input Version.
   However, to synthesize Multi-TI images effectively, these modalities must be processed together.
-  Separate adjustments in brightness or contrast could result in computational errors for PD and T1 maps.
+  Separate adjustments in brightness or contrast could result in computational errors for PD and T1 maps :warning:.
   Therefore, a harmonic bias field is employed for Bias Field Correction and consistent Intensity Normalization is applied to ensure uniformity.

 - **Structural MRI Processing Pipeline**: